xajkep/Teaching-HEIGVD-TWEB-2015-Project/specifications/api_spec.md

 E_UNAUTHORIZED: You are not allowed to join this poll<br />
 E_INVALID_IDENTIFIER: The specified poll does not exist or is not opened<br />

+### duplicateConnection

+This message is issued when the same user just connected to the same poll while he was already connected to that one.

+No payload.

 ### pollCompleted
 Issued when the poll is completed.